 From 1980 through to the present day she has taught ISTD Modern, Tap, National and Ballet at major colleges, such as Arts Educational, London College and The Centre.
 She also was Principal of her own successful Harrison College for many years.

 After gaining an MA in Dance Studies from Laban, she joined the Deborah Capon College, as Head of Ballet.
 She remained there till it’s closure in 2013.

 Miss Harrison continues to examine and coach for the ISTD worldwide.
-Dance College Whitstable are delighted she will remain Head of Ballet studies, responsible for vocational exams and training for DDI and DDE teaching qualifications.
+However, in 2017 Miss Harrison retired from teaching at the college on a weekly basis.
+Dance College Whitstable are delighted she will remain as a mentor for teachers and students, and is still available for coaching Licentiate and Fellowship candidates.

 In America, she studied at the Alvin Ailey School and further explored the rich diversity of Jazz and Tap at various studios in New York.
 Revisiting in 2011 to compare teaching methods with those in the UK.